cauliyang/academic/content/en/post/008-Nei-Saitou-Neighbor-Joining/index.md

         """
         # create a new node
         temp = TreeNode(right_object)
-        # if right childern exist
+        # if right children exist
         if self.right:

             temp.right = self.right